-The Surface Forces Apparatus (SFA) is quite different from and complementary to the Osmotic Stress Technique (OST) and the Freezing Stress Technique (FST) in that, in the SFA, measurements are conducted in the presence of a large volume of excess solution.
+The degree to which inter- and intramembrane stresses are modified by specific interactions between membranes and solutes is usually complicated by the osmotic effects of the solutes.
+The osmotic effects are often quite large and therefore may obscure specific effects.
+The SFA is quite different from and complementary to the OST and the FST in that, in the SFA, measurements are conducted in the presence of a large volume of excess solution.
 Consequently the SFA is unaffected by osmotic forces, except at very close separations when exclusion effects may be important.
 As a result, the SFA is well suited to examining the specific effects of different solutes.
 A limitation on the technique is that it is difficult to use very large concentrations of solutes because, in order to compare with controls, the aqueous medium must be replaced during an experiment.
-Pincet et al (1994) measured the effect of dimethylsulphoxide, sorbitol and trehalose on the force between dioleylphosphatidylcholine (DOPC) bilayers.
-For the saccharides, their study was limited to concentrations of only 1.5 to 2 kmol.m-3.
+Pincet et al. (57) measured the effect of dimethyl sulfoxide, sorbitol, and trehalose on the force between DOPC bilayers.
+For the saccharides, their study was limited to concentrations of only 1.5 to 2 kmol · m-3.
 Their results showed little specific difference among the solutes.
 Their results also suggested that, when bilayers were brought very close together in the presence of a reservoir of solution, sorbitol and trehalose were, to some extent, excluded from the region very near the membrane surface.

 Electrical interactions.
-The effect of ions on charged surfaces was first studied in colloid science, and much of the theory of the interaction between colloidal surfaces (Verwey and Overbeek, 1948) has been carried over to analyse forces between membranes (see also Cevc, 1990 and Israelachvili, 1991).
-Experimentally, the effect of ionic solutes on intermembrane forces has been studied in considerable detail using the SFA, and chiefly at concentrations that are modest in comparison with those found in freeze-dehydrated or desiccated cells.
-The most spectacular effects are on charged membranes and they have a large proportional effect on the electric double layer forces at moderate to high hydrations (Marra and Israelachvili, 1985).
-The effects of different ions upon the interactions between surfaces with various charges are varied and complicated, and are reviewed by others.
-The effects of monovalent ions on the repulsion between surfaces is usually to reduce it (Verwey and Overbeek, 1948; Attard, 1996; Marčelja, 1997).
-The divalent ion Ca++ may change the sign of electrostatic forces between charged surfaces (Marčelja, 1992).
-Electrical forces are potentially very important in determining the inter membrane spacing in highly hydrated systems, and have been invoked to explain such effects as the stacking and unstacking of thylakoid membranes in fully hydrated chloroplasts.
-Further, the interactions between ions and membranes are capable of producing responses that include demixing and changes in the phase transition temperature (Raudino et al, 1987; Tamura-Lis et al, 1986).
+The effect of ions on charged surfaces has been most extensively studied in colloid science, and much of the theory of the interaction between colloidal surfaces (81) has been carried over to analyze forces between membranes (see also 9, 26).

+Experimentally, the effect of ionic solutes on intermembrane forces has been studied in considerable detail using the SFA and chiefly at concentrations that are modest in comparison with those found in freeze-dehydrated or desiccated cells.
+The most spectacular effects are on charged membranes and they have a large proportional effect on the electric double layer forces at moderate to high hydrations (49).
+The effects of different ions upon the interactions between surfaces with various charges are varied and complicated and are reviewed by others.
+The effects of monovalent ions on the repulsion between surfaces is usually to reduce it (81, 2, 47).
+The divalent ion $Ca^{2+}$ may change the sign of electrostatic forces between charged surfaces (46).
+Electrical forces are potentially very important in determining the intermembrane spacing in highly hydrated systems and have been invoked to explain such effects as the stacking and unstacking of thylakoid membranes in fully hydrated chloroplasts.
+Further, the interactions between ions and membranes are capable of producing responses that include demixing and changes in the phase transition temperature (60, 77).
 In membranes at low hydration, however, close approach almost always produces a very large repulsive force, as discussed above, and this paper is concerned primarily with the effects of such forces, rather than a detailed discussion of their origins.

 Compatible solutes.
-All solutes, whether ionic or non-ionic, lower the chemical potential of water.
-Thus the purely osmotic effect of inter-lamellar solutes is to increase hydration and to reduce intra-membrane stresses at any given freezing temperature.
-The effects of different solutes on the activity of enzymes may however be quite different and some solutes are toxic in high concentrations.
+All solutes, whether ionic or nonionic, lower the chemical potential of water.
+Thus the purely osmotic effect of interlamellar solutes is to increase hydration and to reduce intramembrane stresses at any given freezing temperature.
+The effects of different solutes on the activity of enzymes may, however, be quite different and some solutes are toxic in high concentrations.